Join us at #ylibc on OFTC!

 - Take care of yourself.
 Famous last words: "I'm only in two IRC channels at the moment and I don't see the number growing very rapidly so I think productivity wont be harmed so much"

 - Recognize that everyone comes with different backgrounds and that minutiae to one might be purview of another.
-Consider relative importance weights
+Experts think everything they know is obvious

 Community members may have access to special computing resources on a first-come, first-serve basis.
 Rules apply.